ciacciaaaa/DLA_Labs/Lab. 4/readme.md

 $$ \boldsymbol{\eta}(\mathbf{x}) = \varepsilon \mathrm{sign}(\nabla_{\mathbf{x}} \mathcal{L}(\boldsymbol{\theta}, \mathbf{x}, y)) ) $$

 The experiment began by selecting a correctly classified image from the CIFAR-10 test set.
 The trained CNN confidently assigned the correct label to this original image, establishing a baseline.
-The, the FGSM algorithm was applied to generate a perturbed, adversarial version of this same image.
+Then  the FGSM algorithm was applied to generate a perturbed, adversarial version of this same image.

 Visually, the generated adversarial example was nearly identical to the original image.
 The perturbation was so subtle that it was imperceptible to the human eye.
 By visualizing the mathematical difference between the original and adversarial images, the perturbation was revealed to be a noise-like pattern distributed across the entire image.